 “Do you love the Lord, Victoria?”

-“Peace be with you, daughter,” and with those words Barnaby dunked her under the water and drew her forth again.
-As the water ran down her body she began to disappear.
+“Peace be with you, daughter,” and with those words Levi dunked her under the water and drew her forth again.
+As the water ran over her body she disappeared.

 “Bye-bye, I love you,” she said and then vanished.

-The congregation on the shore gasped but remained silent.
-Barnaby bit his lip and turned away from Charley so Charley would not see the emotion constricting his face, but he could not keep it in.
-He began to cry.
+The congregation on the shore gasped but said nothing.
+Levi bit his lip and turned from Charley.
+He wept.
 He wanted to sink below the water and indulge in self-pity.
-She was finally free from the terror of the woods and giving that to her pleased him, but part of him wished she could have come home with him.
+She was finally free from the terror of the woods and this pleased him, but part of him wished they had returned home together.
 While they had sat in the woods leaning against the tree he had thought of raising her.
 He wanted to take her to church in a new pretty dress and push her on the swings at the playground.
 He wanted more time to be her hero.
 He had never in his life felt as significant as he did when he helped her.
 Never had he experienced such a level of gratitude from anyone.
-Now she had gone onward and though he knew she was happy, the pain of knowing he wouldn’t see her for so a long time bit at his heart.
-Was this the same anguish she felt when her mother and father rode away without even a good-bye because they could not see her?
+Now she had gone onward and though he knew she picked flowers, skipped and maybe even sang, the pain of knowing he wouldn’t see her for so long bit at his heart.
+Was this the same anguish she felt when her mother and father rode off without even a farewell?
 How terrible the separation must have been as she chased their wagon screaming.
-Poor Victoria deserved to be in paradise more so then any man or woman present and he hoped her mother and father were presently embracing her with years of overdue affection.
+Poor Victoria deserved to be in paradise more so then any man or woman present and he hoped her mother and father embraced her with years of overdue affection.

 He wiped his eyes on his shoulders and faced Charley.
 “I’m sorry,” he stumbled on the words.